antonyxsik/LatticeVision/README.md

 ### Data Generation

+**Note:** Set your working directory to the source file location before running the R scripts to avoid path errors from the `here` package.

 In order to reproduce our results, one must first generate the data:
 - To generate synthetic training/testing data for the I2I networks, run `R_scripts/i2i_datagen.R`.
 Instructions:
   1. Open the file in `RStudio`.